Frequently Asked Questions

 A: State fishing regs prohibit use of more than one pole at a time when fishing for Chinook salmon within our derby’s fishing areas (6, 7, and 9).
 You can bring more than one pole, of course; but each license holder can only fish one pole at a time.
 (Our rules originally said “one pole per person” but we meant “one pole in the water per person.”)
 Also, each person in the boat (not each pole in the boat!) needs a fishing ticket.

-Q: There was confusion last year about Area 9 boundaries.
+Q: There was confusion in 2011 about Area 9 boundaries.
 What’s the deal this year?

-A: We created a muddle last year in a last minute rule change that tried to accommodate eastsiders fishing the derby.
-For 2012, after much discussion, the derby association has restored the original derby boundaries (the line from Double Bluff to Foulweather Bluff to Tala Point).
-We’re sorry that, by trying to be inclusive, we created unnecessary problems, and we will be more careful in future.
+A: We created a muddle in 2011 in a last minute rule change that tried to accommodate eastsiders fishing the derby.
+After much discussion in 2012, and continuing today, the derby association restored the original derby boundaries (the line from Double Bluff to Foulweather Bluff to Tala Point).
+We’re sorry that, by trying to be inclusive in 2011, we created unnecessary problems.
+We will be more careful about last-minute changes in future!

 Questions about tickets

-NEW 2013: Q: When and where to I pickup my tickets bought on-line?
+NEW 2013: Q: When and where do I pickup my tickets bought on-line?

 A: When you buy a ticket on-line, you pick one of the launch ramps as the location for collecting your ticket.
 All five launch ramps are available (Port Townsend, Gardiner, John Wayne Marina, Ediz Hook, Freshwater Bay).
 Your ticket(s) will be waiting at the ramp when you put your boat in, during Derby fishing hours, i.e. from dawn until 3PM Saturday, 8AM to 3PM Sunday, and 8AM to noon on Monday.
 If you want to put in before sun-up, or if you’ll be launching from somewhere else and want to collect your ticket by water, contact us and we’ll work something out.